Vertex-Rage-Studio/BlenderScripts/README.md

 # BlenderScripts
-A collection of useful Blender scripts
+A collection of useful Blender scripts.

+# Script list:
+-